 Accommodation in Mexico

-Mexico has plenty of accommodation of different standard regardless of where you go.
+Mexico has plenty of accommodations of different standards regardless of where you go.

 BUDGET – Hostels are pretty much everywhere in Mexico unless you’re staying in a small village.
 Even then the price for a single room in a guesthouse won’t be that much.
 Expect to pay between $5 to $20 per night.